 Power of the Seed: Your Guide to Oils for Health & Beauty by Susan M. Parker, published by Process Media (2014).

 The FDA has not evaluated the statements on this website.
 No claims are made by REÅLEA Skincare as to the medicinal value of any products from REÅLEA Skincare.
 The information presented here is for educating our customers about the traditional uses of essential oils and other natural ingredients and is not intended to diagnose, treat, cure, or prevent any disease.
 You are responsible for understanding the safe application of these products.
+Specific results are not guaranteed.
+Actual results may vary.
 If you have any questions, please call or email us for further information.